-According to Business Week, the People’s Bank of China and the Ministry of Finance are just two agencies in the Chinese government asking for this equipment to be removed and replaced “with a local brand as part of a trial program.”
-These actions come soon after federal prosecutors formally “indicted five Chinese military officers for allegedly hacking into the computers of U.S. companies and stealing secrets“, according to the article.
-The article notes that a May 25th report from the Financial Times stated that “China ordered state-owned companies to cut ties with U.S. consulting firms.”
+According to Business Week, the People's Bank of China and the Ministry of Finance are just two agencies in the Chinese government asking for this equipment to be removed and replaced "with a local brand as part of a trial program."
+According to the article, these actions come soon after federal prosecutors formally "_indicted five Chinese military officers for allegedly hacking into the computers of U.S. companies and stealing secrets_, "according to the article.
+The article notes that a May 25th report from the Financial Times stated that "_China ordered state-owned companies to cut ties with U.S. consulting firms._"

-Read much more in the full article regarding how the Chinese are reviewing their relationships with American businesses as they respond to last weeks indictments from U.S. prosecutors.
+Read much more in the full article regarding how the Chinese are reviewing their relationships with American businesses.
+They respond to last week's indictments from U.S. prosecutors.